bokw/8_Week_SQL_Challenge/Case study #1 - Danny's Diner/README.md

 |B          |curry       |
 |C          |ramen       |

+Customer A on the same day when he visited establishment for the first time purchased sushi and curry, customer B - curry and customer C - ramen.

 ### 4. What is the most purchased item on the menu and how many times was it purchased by all customers?
 ```SQL
 SELECT